massimoselvi/pnpm-monorepo-starter-kit/README.md

 # aws-vue-monorepo-starterkit
-Starter Kit to develop Vue apps on AWS services
+Starter Kit to develop an ecosystem of apps with shared packages

 ### Main Structure